 Finding Joy at Christmas

 So without giving anything away "A Joyous Christmas" is one of those Hallmark Christmas movies which moves you and makes you think.
 And part of that comes from a few bits of perfect casting starting with Natalie Knepp playing a woman who whilst leading her life one way has come to a point where she is beginning to question things and that is a very real thing as many people go through times like this in their lives.
-But on top of that there is the wonderful Bonnie Bedelia as Joy who is not only a sweet lady full of love for others and some sage advice but there is mystery surrounding her which when we meet her spikes your curiosity.
-And there are plenty of good supporting with Steve Bacic playing Rachel's pushy manager with enough single mindedness to make him nasty but not overly nasty.
+But on top of that there is the wonderful Bonnie Bedelia as Joy who is not only a sweet lady full of love for others and some sage advice but there is mystery surrounding her which when we meet her spikes our curiosity.
+And there are plenty of good supporting performances with Steve Bacic playing Rachel's pushy manager with enough single mindedness to make him nasty but not overly nasty.

 What this all boils down to is that whilst I enjoy the fun Hallmark Christmas movies it is movies like "A Joyous Christmas" which I love due to their uplifting, moving and thought provoking nature.
 Plus I like the fact that this isn't just another obvious movie as there is some mystery to it as well.